View on GitHub

 "report.txt" = { command = "python generate_report.py", time_period = "business_hours" }

-# Monitor only outside business hours (e.g., for batch processing)
+# Monitors only during after-hours (e.g., for batch processing)

 "batch.csv" = { command = "./process_batch.sh", time_period = "after_hours" }

-# Enable logging for important files (records timestamp, file path, and configuration content)
+# Enables logging for important files (records timestamp, file path, and configuration content)

 "important.txt" = { command = "backup.sh", enable_log = true }